Old Ford Lock

 Old Ford Lock is a paired lock and weir on the River Lee Navigation, in the London Borough of Tower Hamlets, England.
 It is at Fish Island in Old Ford and takes its name from the natural ford which used to cross the River Lea.

+The lock-keepers cottages on Dace Road are best known for their use on Channel 4's breakfast TV show The Big Breakfast.